Hazie-Days/SC1015-Mini-Project/README.md

 4. Machine Learning with classifier tree and random forests
 5. Data driven insights

-Contributors
+#Contributors

 @farrelkoh13
 @WongXiangRui
-@QuekWeiQuan
+@William0498

-Problem Definition
+#Problem Definition
 To identify the factor that has the most impact on aviation incident.

-Which variables would be the best to predict it?
+#Which variables would be the best to predict it?
 1.Selected Data sets
 2.Event Date
 3.Location